adjust/xamarin_sdk/doc/android/android.md

 ### 15. Enable event buffering

-If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in one batch every minute.
+If your app makes heavy use of event tracking, then you might want to delay some HTTP requests in order to send them in a single batch per minute.

 You can enable event buffering with your `AdjustConfig` instance: